jan-casas/vsc-compute-dash/README.md

 enhancing the efficiency and accuracy of the design process.
 By leveraging the combined capabilities of Rhino Compute, Speckle, and PostgreSQL, the system provides a comprehensive approach to version control and lifecycle management in construction projects.

-For more information, refer to the documentation or contact the project maintainers.